stephen-d-wells/constant_contact/README.md

 #### Required Steps

 1. You will need to gather a *code* from Constant Contact.
 After you give permission you will be redirected to an invalid URL with the code attached at the end of it.
-You'll want to put this code in your configuration file.
+You'll want to enter this code as your run your init.py file.

 ![alt Generate Code Screenshot](images/code.png)